-Not-for-profit organizations are under scrutiny as never before.
-From the White House to grantors to individual contributors to regulators, the expectations of not-for-profit organizations to perform their mission wisely and cost-effectively has never been greater.
-Audit committees are charged with the critical role of assessing their organization's capability to discharge its fiduciary duties effectively, accurately and with integrity.
+Colleges and universities are under scrutiny as never before.
+From the paying parent to the White House, the expectations of educational institutions to perform their mission wisely and cost-effectively has never been greater.
+Audit committees are charged with the critical role of assessing their institution's capability to discharge its fiduciary duties effectively, accurately and with integrity.

-At the federal level, the IRS has demonstrated a strong interest in organizations' good governance practices and their compliance with tax laws and regulations.
-There is special sensitivity to proper use of federal grants and contracts - the U.S. Government Accountability Office has issued several reports concerning the financial practices of not-for-profit organizations, and the Senate Finance Committee has addressed governance practices for many years.
-If you are a recipient of federal financial support, your granting agencies are also subject to an increased level of accountability to Congress.
+At the federal level, the IRS has demonstrated a strong interest in institutions' good governance practices and their compliance with tax laws and regulations.
+The U.S. Government Accountability Office has issued several reports concerning the financial practices of not-for-profit organizations, including higher education, and the Senate Finance Committee has addressed governance practices for many years - often focused specifically on colleges and universities.
+As a recipient of federal financial support, your granting agencies are also subject to an increased level of accountability to Congress.
+There is special sensitivity to a college or university's proper use of federal grants and contracts, as well as financial aid dollars.